sjking/ci-bootshop/Modules/Tracs/tutorial/Tutorial.md

 ## Look-up tables

 There are two testing scripts that generate interfaces for managing lookup tables in TRACS.
 The lookup table interface is located at '/tracs/admin/lut'.
+Each of the two generators for lookup table interfaces creates a master-detail view.
+The master view shows a table with all of the data, and it may be truncated.
+The master view also has filters to search for specific data in the tabels.
+On each column of the master view, there is an edit button.
+When the edit button is clicked, it will take you to a detailed view for the entry in the row that was clicked.

-The script ordering_test_lut.php generates a lookup table interface that allows ordering
+The script ordering_test_lut.php generates a lookup table interface that allows re-ordering of the entries with up and downs arrows on each row.
+The script sorting_test_lut.php creates an interfaces where the columns of the master table view can be sorted in ascending or descending order.

+TO-DO: Finish tutorial on the look-up tables

+## Filter Table

+There is a testing script that generates a simple one-page interfaces that includes a filter form and a master table view.
+Each row of the filter table interface can be sorted in ascending or descending order.
+The file 'filter_table_test.php' will generate a testing interfaces located at '/tracs/admin/vegetable_filter'.

+### Running the Script

+Login to the virtual machine.
+Go to the directory that contains the script and run it:

+    $ cd /vagrant/generator/Modules/Tracs/scripts
+    $ php -f filter_table_test.php
+    Created 8 files:
+    /vagrant/sites/beedie-ssl/tracs/application/views/admin/vegetable_filter/vegetable_filter_table_view.php
+    /vagrant/sites/beedie-ssl/tracs/application/views/admin/vegetable_filter/vegetable_filter_panel_footer_view.php
+    /vagrant/sites/beedie-ssl/tracs/application/views/admin/vegetable_filter/vegetable_filter_panel_header_view.php
+    /vagrant/sites/beedie-ssl/tracs/application/views/admin/vegetable_filter/vegetable_filter_filter_panel_view.php
+    /vagrant/sites/beedie-ssl/tracs/application/controllers/admin/vegetable_filter.php
+    /vagrant/sites/beedie-ssl/tracs/application/views/admin/vegetable_filter/vegetable_filter_view.php
+    /vagrant/sites/beedie-ssl/tracs/application/models/vegetable_filter_model.php
+    /vagrant/sites/beedie-ssl/tracs/assets/js/vegetable_filter/vegetable_filter_table.js

+Now, navigate to the address '/tracs/admin/vegetable_filter'.